sebdeol/university/module-one/README.md

 Each transaction object is represented as a dictionary with the following fields:

-- date (datetime (Python Software Foundation, n.d.c)): The transaction's date, stored as a datetime object.
+- date (datetime (Python Software Foundation, N.D.C)): The transaction's date, stored as a datetime object.
-- description (string (Python Software Foundation, n.d.d)): A brief description of the transaction.
+- description (string (Python Software Foundation, N.D.D)): A brief description of the transaction.
-- amount (float (Python Software Foundation, n.d.e)): The transaction amount, stored as a floating-point number.
+- amount (float (Python Software Foundation, N.D.E)): The transaction amount, stored as a floating-point number.
-- type (string (Python Software Foundation, n.d.d)): The transaction type, which can be either 'debit' or 'credit'.
+- type (string (Python Software Foundation, N.D.D)): The transaction type, which can be either 'debit' or 'credit'.

 ### Transactions List